xeltica-studio/DotFeather/.github/ISSUE_TEMPLATE/new_feature.md

 ---
-name: Bug report
+name: New Feature Request
-about: Create a report to help us improve
+about: Create a feature request to tell us your awesome idea!
 title: ''
-labels: 'Bug'
+labels: 'Feature Request'
 assignees: ''

 ---